top of page

 Historically we have advised calling at 8am to book an appointment, which caused significant backlog first thing each day.
 You will be pleased to know that you can now call us at anytime during our opening hours to book an appropriate appointment.

-Clearly we have a finite number of appointments available with our doctors and nursesAppointments can be booked online through both SurgeryApp and MyHealthOnline.
-Appointments are also bookable via by phone 01656 867900, although lines are always very busy (see our patient infographics for more information if interested).
+You can also book appointments by phone 01656 867900, although lines are always very busy (see our patient infographics for more information if interested).

 Our reception team are trained to ask you for the reason for your call.
 Please provide our team with this information as it will help us to direct your enquiry to the most appropriate service, All urgent requests will be triaged by our Doctors and nurses.
 Further updates to follow - please see our Blog section.